 Edward Jones was from a very large family, we see him on the 1911 census living at 35, Chainmakers Row, Saltney with his family in 4 rooms.
 Head of the household was his father, also named Edward, 46, a General Labourer at the Ironworks, born in St. Marys’, Chester.
 His wife, Mary, 39 had been born in St. John’s, Chester.
 They tell us that they had been married 22 years and that 13 children had been born to them, but sadly one had died.
 The children were John, 21, Single and a Sheet Repairer (G.W.R.
 Sheet Dept.) born St. Johns, Chester.
 William Edward, 18 and Single, a Forge Labourer (Iron Works) born St. Mary’s, Saltney.
 Florence, Single and 16, born St. Mary’s, Saltney as was Thomas, 14, a Sheet Repairer (G.W.R.
 Sheet Dept.).
 Peter, 12 , Edward, 10, Gertrude, 8, Charles, 6, Ada, 4, all at school and Dan, 3, with Baby Martha, 1, all born Flintshire County.

-Elizabeth May Jones (nee Ruffell) is seen on the same 1911 census living at her Grandmother Elizabeth Jones’s house at 32, Lyon Street, Chester in 3 rooms.
-Elizabeth Jones was Head of the household, a widow and Old age Pensioner, age 71.
-The writing is smudged over the years she had been married but she tell us that 11 children had been born to her and 7 had died, leaving her with 4 living children.
+Elizabeth May Jones (nee Ruffell) is seen on the 1911 census living at her Grandmother Elizabeth Jones’s house at 32, Lyon Street, Chester in 3 rooms.
+Elizabeth Jones was Head of the household, a widow and Old age Pensioner, age 71, she had been married but the writing is smudged and she tells us that 11 children had been born to her and 7 had died, leaving her with 4 living children.
 She had been born in Llandrindodd.
 Her daughter Ada Jane Ruffell, 31 told us that 6 children had been born and sadly 2 died.
 Her husband, Thomas Arthur, 36 tells us that he has been married for 11 years, and he was a Stone Mason for Chester Corporation.
 Their children, Elizabeth May, 10, Gladys Amelia, 7 and Harold David, 6 were at school.
 Baby William Arthur, 2 made up the family unit.
 They had all been born in Chester.

 I do not know anything about Frank Thomas Edward Jones’s childhood or teen years, we see him for the first time on the Hawarden Grammar School Admissions Register E/GS/1/10: –